Himanshu-Bhundere/CRUD_Flask/README.md

 # CRUD_Flask
- CRUD Operations in Flask Application
+ CRUD Operations in Flask Application for tracking amount  of money spent on different categories.